DarrelASandbox/playground-security/README.md

   - A basis for evaluation among services, tools, and databases
   - Industry-endorse via the CVE Numbering Authorities, CVE Board, and numerous products and services that include CV
   - [CVE List Home](https://cve.mitre.org/cve/)
-- **Common Vulnerability Scoring System (CVSS)** provides a way to capture the principal characteristics os a vulnerability and produce a numberical score reflecting its severity.
-The numerical score can then be translated into a qualitative representation (such as low, medium, high, and critical) to help organiations properly assess and prioritize their vulnerability management processes
+- **Common Vulnerability Scoring System (CVSS)** provides a way to capture the principal characteristics os a vulnerability and produce a numerical score reflecting its severity.
+The numerical score can then be translated into a qualitative representation (such as low, medium, high, and critical) to help organizations properly assess and prioritize their vulnerability management processes
   - [National Vulnerability Database](https://nvd.nist.gov/vuln-metrics/cvss)
 - **Common Weakness Enumeration (CWE)** is a community-developed list of common software security weaknesses.
 It serves as a common language, a measuring stick for software security tools, and as a baseline for weakness identification, mitigation, and prevention efforts
   - At is core, CWE is a list of software weaknesses types
   - Three types:
     - **Research:** This view is intended to facilitate research into weaknesses, including their inter-dependencies and their role in vulnerabilities
-    - **Development:** This view organizes weaknesses aroun concepts that are frequently used or encountered in software development
+    - **Development:** This view organizes weaknesses around concepts that are frequently used or encountered in software development
     - **Architecture:** This view organizes weaknesses according to common architectural security tactics
   - [Common Weakness Enumeration (CWE)](https://cwe.mitre.org/)